What is an oral surgeon?

 An oral surgeon is a specialized type of dentist who focuses on performing surgery to treat issues with your mouth, jaw, or face.
 Oral surgeons perform some of the same functions as a general dentist, such as tooth extractions, including wisdom teeth, but they also perform more complex surgeries, including biopsies of soft tissue, removing tumors, jaw realignment, positioning implants, repairing soft tissue, and reconstructive surgery after an accident.
 They may also perform surgery to help alleviate breathing or sleeping issues.

 Patients are often referred to oral surgeons by dentists if the patient needs work done that requires surgery.
-Oral surgeons work closely with other medical professionals such as ENTs (ear, nose, and throat doctors), general dentists, and pediatricians.
+They work closely with other medical professionals such as ENTs (ear, nose, and throat doctors), general dentists, and pediatricians.

 Qualifications and eligibility